Bestine/the-odin-project/README.md

 # the-odin-project
-I am following the odin project to learn basics of web devvelopment
+I am following the odin project to learn basics of web development